SCUM Manifesto: Contents

-The Manifesto opens with the following declaration:
+The 1967 self-published edition of the SCUM Manifesto opens with the following declaration:

 'Life' in this 'society' being, at best, an utter bore and no aspect of 'society' being at all relevant to women, there remains to civic-minded, responsible, thrill-seeking females only to overthrow the government, eliminate the money system, institute complete automation and eliminate the male sex.

+The 1968 Olympia Press edition is slightly different:

+Life in this society being, at best, an utter bore and no aspect of society being at all relevant to women, there remains to civic-minded, responsible, thrill-seeking females only to overthrow the government, eliminate the money system, institute complete automation and destroy the male sex.

-Solanas begins by presenting a theory of the male as an "incomplete female" who is genetically deficient due to the Y chromosome.
-According to Solanas, this genetic deficiency causes the male to be emotionally limited, egocentric, and incapable of mental passion or genuine interaction.
-She describes the male as lacking empathy and unable to relate to anything apart from his own physical sensations.
+Solanas begins by presenting a theory of the male as an "incomplete female" who is genetically deficient due to the small size of the Y chromosome.
+According to Solanas, this genetic deficiency causes men to be emotionally limited, egocentric, incapable of mental passion or genuine interaction, lacking in empathy, and unable to relate to anything apart from their own physical sensations.

-The Manifesto continues by arguing that the male spends his life attempting to become female, and thereby overcome his inferiority.
+The Manifesto continues by arguing that the male spends his life attempting to become female and thereby overcome his inferiority.
 He does this by "constantly seeking out, fraternizing with and trying to live through and fuse with the female".
-Solanas rejects Freud's theory of penis envy, and argues that men have "pussy envy".
-Solanas then accuses men of turning the world into a "shitpile" and presents a long list of grievances.
+Solanas rejects Sigmund Freud's theory of penis envy, and argues instead that men have "pussy envy".
+Solanas accuses men of turning the world into a "shitpile" and presents a long list of grievances.

 The bulk of the Manifesto consists of a list of critiques of the male sex.
 They are divided into the following sections: